Certificate IV in Child, Youth and Family Intervention

 Seed Skills uses a range of assessment methods which may include:

-• Written assessment (open book)
+• Written assessments (open book)

 • Projects